 - Deferred Compensation Plans—including deferred bonuses, 401(k) wrap plans, SERPS, rabbi trusts, secular trusts and life insurance and, in particular, the unique retention problems facing tax-exempt entities due to the limitation of Internal Revenue Code Sections 409A and 457(b) and (f).

 What Sets Us Apart

-- Recognized leaders in the tax aspects of equity-related compensation, including Internal Revenue Code Section 409A.
+- Experienced in the tax aspects of equity-related compensation, including Internal Revenue Code Section 409A.

 - Active in a variety of executive compensation groups, including the National Association of Stock Plan Professionals.

 - Several members of our group formerly worked at the IRS and the SEC and have relationships that can be leveraged to help resolve issues for our clients.

 - We invest in long-term relationships and create client service teams to ensure effective and efficient delivery of legal services.

 - We place an emphasis on preventive measures to preempt problems before they arise.